akka/akka-projection/docs/src/main/paradox/kafka.md

 The @apidoc[SendProducer] in Alpakka Kafka can be used for sending messages to Kafka from a Projection.

-A `JdbHandler` that is sending to Kafka may look like this:
+A `JdbcHandler` that is sending to Kafka may look like this:

 Scala
 :  @@snip [KafkaDocExample.scala](/examples/src/test/scala/docs/kafka/KafkaDocExample.scala) { #wordPublisher }